Interdisciplinary Study of Religions

 Requirements for concentration in the program include any two courses in religion prior to Moderation, and two elective courses in religion thereafter.
 In total, courses must be taken in at least two different religious traditions.
 Juniors must enroll in Sacred Pursuits, while seniors are encouraged to enroll in Religion Colloquium.

-Students are expected to study a language relevant to the particular religion or area of study upon which they intend to focus for their Senior Project.
+Students are also expected to study a language relevant to the particular religion or area of study that provides the focus for their Senior Project.
 Relevant languages taught at Bard include Arabic, Chinese, Greek, Hebrew, Japanese, Latin, and Sanskrit.

-The Senior Project in the Religion Program will ideally be the culmination of the student’s investigation of religion at Bard and should reflect a sustained analysis of a carefully defined topic in the critical study of religion.
+The Senior Project in the Interdisciplinary Study of Religions Program will ideally be the culmination of the student’s investigation of religion at Bard and should reflect a sustained analysis of a carefully defined topic in the critical study of religion.